InternalError503/forget-it/readme.md

 ### History:
 We brought you [restart my chrome] (https://chrome.google.com/webstore/detail/restart-my-chrome/poifblphedfakpplnemomhgkhhpkpkla) which is no longer working due to changes by google, So we took Restart My Chrome clear private data feature and made Forget It.
+Forget It user interface design has been partially inspired from forget in firefox.

 ### Clear Browser Data: